Crystals, Rocks, and Minerals: What's the Difference?

 (*)

 Crystals can also form through the precipitation of minerals from water.
 Water can only hold a limited amount of dissolved minerals and salts.
-When their concentration becomes to high, the excess can no longer stay dissolved, causing the particles to come together and form a solid.
+When their concentration becomes too high, the excess can no longer stay dissolved, causing the particles to come together and form a solid.

 Impurities within a crystal can be partly or fully responsible for changes in its colour.
-Heat can also enhance or change the colour of a rock or mineral by altering its chemical composition.
+An example is amethyst, which is quartz coloured by trace amounts of iron.

 What are Rocks?